christiangruber1234/regatta_nmea_simulator/README.md

 ## Map tiles and night mode

 - Light: standard OpenStreetMap tiles
-- Dark/Night: Carto “Dark Matter” tiles (OSM-derived) automatically used in night mode
+- Dark/Night: Carto “Dark Matter” tiles (OSM-derived) used when night theme is selected

-Attribution is included via Leaflet layer options.
+- OpenSeaMap seamarks overlay enabled on all maps
+- The UI hides the Leaflet attribution control for a cleaner look; ensure you review upstream tile provider terms if redistributing.

 ## Troubleshooting